British Frontier Service: Changes to the role of the BFS

-In 1955 the British Control Commission was wound up as sovereignty was passed from the Western Allies to the West German state.
+In 1955 the British Control Commission was wound up when sovereignty was passed from the Western Allies to the West German state.
 The BFS underwent drastic changes, passing from the jurisdiction of the British Foreign and Commonwealth Office to that of the War Office, later the Ministry of Defence (although it remained a civilian organisation).
 Its staff was reduced from around 300 personnel to 38, and it lost many of its executive responsibilities.
 A limited number of its staff worked on the eastern border but the majority worked at transit points as liaison with the German border authorities.
 They assisted with the movements of members of the British armed forces in Germany and their dependents, under the Status of Forces Agreement with West Germany.
 The headquarters of the BFS was moved to Wahner Heide near Bonn – now Cologne Bonn Airport – where it was administered as part of the Joint Services Liaison Organization.
 Its operations along the eastern border were administered from a regional headquarters at Hannover.
 Additional regional liaison offices were located in Berlin, Düsseldorf and Helmstedt, near the main border crossing (Checkpoint Alpha) on the Hanover-Berlin autobahn.

 The BFS went through further changes in 1967, when it was established as a permanent Civil Service organisation.
 Its role changed again in 1972 following the signature of the Treaty on the Basis of Relations between East and West Germany, when the two states agreed to recognise each other.
 The British government took the view at this point that the United Kingdom was no longer responsible for the inner German border and considered eliminating the BFS altogether.
 However, it was decided that it would continue to have a very limited role on the border, chiefly involving conducting liaison with the German border agencies.
-It was reduced to 16 members with only the British Frontier Post at Helmstedt, manned by four personnel, remaining open.
+It was reduced to 16 members with only the British Frontier Post at Helmstedt, staffed by four personnel, remaining open.
 The BFS was finally dissolved on 28 May 1991, following the reunification of Germany.